akeneo/pim-api-docs/content/graphql/integration.md

 # Integrate GraphQL into your project

-Here’s some code snippets to help you get started with GraphQL depending on the language you use.
+Here are some code snippets to help you get started with GraphQL depending on the language you use.
-Your will need:
+You will need:
 * Your `PIM Url` to put in the header `x-pim-url`
 * Your `PIM Client ID` to put in the header `x-pim-client-id`
 * Your `PIM Token` to put in the header `x-pim-token`